Keyrose557/ROT13-Python-App/README.md

 ## Student Notes

-In this section, I share a collection of personal notes and insights gathered during the development of the ROT Encoder/Decoder App.They offer a broad behind-the-scenes glimpse into the process I used for my academic project 🤓.
+In this section, I share my notes and insights gathered during the development of the ROT Encoder/Decoder App.They offer a broad behind-the-scenes glimpse into the process I used for my academic project 🤓.
 Feel free to explore these notes.The application and source code are in the `dist` folder.

 ### Goals